Are you looking for natural ways to boost your health and keep inflammation in check?

 Extra virgin olive oil, especially the unfiltered kind, can offer anywhere between 150 to a whopping 3,300 mg of polyphenols per kilogram.
 It’s loaded with hydroxytyrosol, a compound with strong anti-inflammatory effects, which is one reason olive oil is a staple of the Mediterranean diet and a favorite for heart health.

-Try drizzling high polyphenol olive oil it over your salads, roasted veggies, or using it as a cooking oil alternative.
+Try drizzling high polyphenol olive oil over your salads, roasted veggies, or using it as a cooking oil alternative.
 Just make sure you’re choosing a high-quality extra virgin olive oil to get the full range of benefits.

 2. Muscadine Grapes with Seeds